felikeys/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that swap values to integers
+function that returns the legth of a string